karthik1609/car_insurance_claims_ai_agent/options.md

 **Sequence Explanation:**

 * The user request goes through APIM to the Agent.
 * The **Agent first calls the Custom Vision model**.
 The Vision service returns a **detailed damage report** – which is richer than the generic tags in Approach 1.
-(For example, “dent (30cm) on front bumper, crack on left headlight lens, no other visible damage”.)
+(For example, "dent (30cm) on front bumper, crack on left headlight lens, no other visible damage".)
 * The agent then calls **Form Recognizer** for the accident form, as usual.
 * With both, the agent performs a **targeted search** on Azure Search.
 Because it knows exactly which parts are damaged and the car details, the search is efficient.
 (It might even do direct index lookups by part number if the vision model can identify part IDs – not likely directly, but it could identify part names.)
 * The agent then calls **Azure OpenAI LLM**.
 If the case is straightforward, it might choose GPT-3.5; if not, GPT-4.
-This is noted as “\[If simple, use GPT-3.5; else GPT-4]” in the sequence.
-We didn’t split it fully to alt blocks for brevity, just described it inline.
+This is noted as "[If simple, use GPT-3.5; else GPT-4]" in the sequence.
+We didn't split it fully to alt blocks for brevity, just described it inline.
 * Azure OpenAI does an internal **content safety check** on the prompt/response.
 The model returns a JSON draft.
 * If the agent finds anything missing or if any rule triggers, it goes to **Human review** (optional alt).
 * Finally, the agent returns the JSON to the user via APIM.

-Comparing to Approach 1’s sequence, the only differences:
+Comparing to Approach 1's sequence, the only differences:

 * Use of **VisionSvc** (custom model) with more granular output.
 * Possibly more direct search queries (less guesswork needed).
 * The presence of a model choice (GP-3.5 vs GPT-4) which we alluded to.

 Everything else – OCR, search, LLM reasoning, safety – is the same flow.
-Thus, Approach 3 on Azure achieves the **“best image understanding”** goal by using a specialized Azure vision model, while still being fully on Azure.
-There’s **no external call**; even our fancy vision model is hosted on Azure.
+Thus, Approach 3 on Azure achieves the **"best image understanding"** goal by using a specialized Azure vision model, while still being fully on Azure.
+There's **no external call**; even our fancy vision model is hosted on Azure.

-**No Loss of Functionality:** In fact, if our custom model is good, there’s no loss at all – we might even gain accuracy in image analysis compared to using a generic model.
+**No Loss of Functionality:** In fact, if our custom model is good, there's no loss at all – we might even gain accuracy in image analysis compared to using a generic model.
 The only potential downside originally noted was the complexity of having a two-vendor solution (Groq + Azure) and network latency.
 By bringing the vision model into Azure, we remove that downside:

-* **Outbound call crosses internet** – no longer, it’s within Azure (or at least from Azure to Azure if custom vision is a cognitive service call).
+* **Outbound call crosses internet** – no longer, it's within Azure (or at least from Azure to Azure if custom vision is a cognitive service call).
-* **Two vendors to audit** – gone, it’s all Azure now (though we still maintain our custom model, but it’s under our Azure subscription).
+* **Two vendors to audit** – gone, it's all Azure now (though we still maintain our custom model, but it's under our Azure subscription).

 The trade-off: we have to develop/maintain the custom model.
-But Azure’s Custom Vision makes training relatively easy (few-shot or using Azure AutoML).
+But Azure's Custom Vision makes training relatively easy (few-shot or using Azure AutoML).
 Also, using a custom model means we must monitor its performance and update it with new data (if car designs change, etc.).
-However, that’s a known effort if we want top-tier accuracy.
+However, that's a known effort if we want top-tier accuracy.

 Approach 3 is likely beneficial if the insurance company values **highly accurate damage detection** (maybe to minimize missed damages or false claims) more than the simplicity of Approach 1.
 It is still entirely Azure-hosted and integrates with the same reasoning and RAG pipeline.

 ---

 # **Approach 4: MCP-Compliant Mesh (Azure Open, Future-Proof)**

 *Approach 4 envisions an **open, interoperable agent ecosystem** using the **Model Context Protocol (MCP)** – a vendor-agnostic standard for connecting AI agents and tools.
-On Azure, this can be fully implemented by leveraging Azure AI Foundry’s support for MCP and integrating Azure services (search, SQL, etc.) through that protocol.
-All functionality remains, and this design adds long-term flexibility: the system can incorporate or switch out models/agents from different vendors in the future, all within Azure’s framework.*
+On Azure, this can be fully implemented by leveraging Azure AI Foundry's support for MCP and integrating Azure services (search, SQL, etc.) through that protocol.
+All functionality remains, and this design adds long-term flexibility: the system can incorporate or switch out models/agents from different vendors in the future, all within Azure's framework.*

 ## **Context Diagram (C4 Level 1)**

 At the context level, Approach 4 is still the same claims AI service for the user, but now explicitly designed to allow external integrations.
 The user interacts with an **MCP Gateway** as the entry point, which could allow other AI systems to connect too (e.g., corporate chatbots or third-party agent clients).
-However, for the insurance customer, it’s still one service.
+However, for the insurance customer, it's still one service.
 A human reviewer is still involved when needed.

 ```mermaid
 graph LR